Neurosurgery: Imaging and navigation

+Surgical approaches (open, microscopic, endoscopic)

 In conventional neurosurgery the neurosurgeon opens the skull, creating a large opening to access the brain.
 Techniques involving smaller openings with the aid of microscopes and endoscopes are now being used as well.
 Methods that utilize small craniotomies in conjunction with high-clarity microscopic visualization of neural tissue offer excellent results.
 However, the open methods are still traditionally used in trauma or emergency situations.

 Microsurgery is utilized in many aspects of neurological surgery.
 Microvascular techniques are used in EC-IC bypass surgery and in restoration carotid endarterectomy.
 The clipping of an aneurysm is performed under microscopic vision.
 Minimally-invasive spine surgery utilizes microscopes or endoscopes.
 Procedures such as microdiscectomy, laminectomy, and artificial disc replacement rely on microsurgery.